cair/convolutional-tsetlin-machine-tutorial/README.md

 ### The Tsetlin Automaton

-The Convolutional Tsetlin Machine is based on the Tsetlin Automaton, introduced in 1961 and one of the pioneering solutions to the well-known multi-armed bandit problem and the first Finite State Learning Automaton.
-A Tsetlin Automaton performs actions in an environment.
-For each action, the environment responds with a penalty or a reward depending on the merit of the action.
-The goal of the Tsetlin Automaton is to as quickly as possible, through trial and error, infer which action has the highest probability of eliciting a reward from the environment.
+The Convolutional Tsetlin Machine is based on the Tsetlin Automaton, introduced by M. L. Tsetlin in 1961.
+The Tsetlin Automaton is one of the pioneering solutions to the well-known multi-armed bandit problem and the first Finite State Learning Automaton.
+In all brevity, a Tsetlin Automaton performs actions sequentially in an environment.
+For each action, the environment responds stochastically with a penalty or a reward according to an unknown reward probability distribution.
+Based on the feedback from the environment, the goal of the Tsetlin Automaton is to, as quickly as possible, infer which action has the highest probability of eliciting a reward.

 A Tsetlin Automaton is a finite state machine, and below you see a Tsetlin Automaton with 6 states, 3 states per action.
 <p align="center">